booz-allen-hamilton/rapid-usda-eat-ux/documentation/our-story.md

 ![Journey Map](images/UX-JourneyMap.jpg)

 Next, we created the first draft of our personas, or archetypes that represent end users.
 We split into two teams and sketched personas, which enabled us to generate ideas that would meet the needs of the users.
 We created Run-down Ronaldo, a single dad who is trying to raise a family on little income, and Frazzled Phyllis, a school administrator that is over-worked and short on time.
-Check out our sketches:
+Check out our fine artwork:

 ![Ronaldo Sketch](images/UX-Persona-Parent-Sketch.png)
 ![Admin sketch](images/school-admin-sketch.pdf)

-Most of the population that we were designing for were using mobile devices to access the internet.
-We used Bootstrap to develop our solution because it provided a robust grid system and pre-styled HTML elements that enabled us to quickly and effectively make a website that is responsive to multiple devices.
+If we were Rondalo, where would we be filling out this form?
+Maybe on our home computer, perhaps at a public library, but mostly, we found this population accesses the internet from their mobile device.
+So we used Bootstrap to develop our solution.
+It provided a robust grid system and pre-styled HTML elements that enabled us to quickly and effectively make a website that is responsive to multiple devices.

+**Interviews**
-Next, team members conducted fieldwork to gather insight into how school lunch programs work.
-We cold-called three school district administrators from different geographic areas and had conversations with friends and family who work in schools.
+Next, team members conducted fieldwork to gather insight into how school meal applications work.
+We cold-called three school district administrators from around the country and had conversations with friends and family who work in schools.
 In our interviews, we weren’t surprised to hear that school administrators preferred online applications to paper versions, both in terms of accuracy and collection ease.
 Here is what they said:

 "Online runs smoother because [the application] does not allow parents to proceed without filling out all application [fields]." - Cathy (Austin School District)